Cleavage (mineral property)

 Indiscernible/indistinct: a cleavage that is so poor that is barely recognizable.

-None: a mineral lacking cleavage (which can still fracture, though).
+None: a mineral lacking cleavage.

-Examples of mineral cleavage
+Examples of cleavage in minerals

 Pyroxenes